Rembang Programme Unit

 Sponsored children: 7,500

 Plan has been working in the district since 2004, and currently supports 7,500 children and their families in 30 villages.
-Our programmes include child survival and development, water and sanitation, child protection and disaster risk management.
+Our programmes include early childhood care and development, water, sanitation and hygiene, child protection, disaster risk management and youth economic empowerment.

-Plan is revitalising integrated village health posts and has trained 250 health volunteers, 34 village midwives and 3 nutrition staff from sub-district health centres, as well as setting up 29 young people’s centres for reproductive health.
+Plan is revitalising integrated village health posts and working to ensure that infants grow optimally, by training 250 health volunteers, 34 village midwives and 3 nutrition staff from sub-district health centres, as well as setting up 29 young people’s centres for reproductive health.

 Plan has helped enhance the participation of children under 5 in early childhood education centres, and their parents are being trained in child-rearing skills and food preparation.

 Some 40 pre-schools, 21 early-childhood centres and 37 safe grounds for under-5s have been equipped with more teaching and learning aids.
-Also, 23 safe and comfortable classrooms have been set up.
+In addition, 23 safe and comfortable classrooms were set up.

-Plan is helping families improve their income through organic farming practices and home industries such as food and furniture making, using local raw materials.
+Plan also trains more than 1,500 young people (mostly female), to get decent jobs and start their own businesses.
+Job market fairs were conducted to help Plan’s Youth Economic Empowerment project participants to get jobs.
+Plan helps families improve their income through organic farming practices and home industries such as food and furniture making, using local raw materials.

 Child protection and participation